 Railroad Quiet Zone

-The 11 crossings included in the city's proposed Quiet Zone can be seen on the map below: Spencer Street, two at East Michigan Avenue, Elm Street, Main Street, South Avenue, Division Street, Fountain Street, Capital Avenue SW, McCamly Street and South Kendall Street.
+The 11 crossings included in the city's downtown-area quiet zone can be seen on the map below: Spencer Street, two at East Michigan Avenue, Elm Street, Main Street, South Avenue, Division Street, Fountain Street, Capital Avenue SW, McCamly Street and South Kendall Street.

 Increased safety measures at the crossings compensate for the absence of train horns.

-These closures represent a significant portion of the risk reduction required to implement the Quiet Zone here and have been discussed with various stakeholders, including nearby businesses.
-Additionally, this action will begin the process wherein the city will be eligible for closure incentive funds from federal and state agencies, as well as local railroads.
+These closures represent a significant portion of the risk reduction required to implement the quiet zone, and made the city eligible for closure incentive funds from federal and state agencies, and the railroads.

 The Division Street crossing closure took effect on Aug.
 24, 2016.